edennis/krakex/README.md

 Elixir client for the [Kraken Bitcoin Exchange API](https://www.kraken.com/help/api)

+> Note that this README refers to the `master` branch of Krakex, not the latest released version on Hex.
+See [the documentation](http://hexdocs.pm/krakex) for the documentation of the version you're using.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `krakex` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `krakex` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do